eEURO 2020: play-off groups confirmed

 Article body

-The biggest ever national team efootball tournament is under way, with all 55 of UEFA's member associations involved in the UEFA eEURO 2020 qualifiers.
+The biggest ever national team efootball tournament is under way, with all 55 UEFA member associations involved in the UEFA eEURO 2020 qualifiers.

-Over the last four Mondays of March the first ten eEURO finalists were decided, with play-offs in April determining the other six teams to contest May's finals.
+Over four Mondays in March the first ten eEURO finalists were decided, with play-offs in April determining the other six teams to contest May's finals.

 Who has qualified for the finals?